charles-uno/Bloodlines/02_setting.md

 The world's eastern highlands are blanketed by a dense redwood forest, the home of the Elves.
 Their halls and towers are suspended high above the forest floor, sculpted from the boughs and trunks of living trees.

 Compared to Humans, Elves are tall and willowy.
 Their arms and legs are slender, and their ears and chins are pointed.
-In place of hair, Elves grow luxurious manes of moss, ivy, and pine needles; they give off the smell of flowers and are often attended by bees and butterflies.
+In place of hair, Elves grow manes of moss, ivy, and pine needles; they give off the smell of flowers and are often attended by bees and butterflies.

 Elves follow the twins Aso and Osa, the god and goddess of the sun and moon respectively.
 They watch over the world, day and night, and preside over nature, the seasons, the passage of time, and the cycle of life and death.

 Much like the giant redwoods, Elves are ancient.
 Births and deaths are rare.
 As a result, Elvish society is egalitarian, even to the erosion of individual identity.
 There is no heirarchy or leadership; Elves do not even claim professions or property.
 Every Elf is a ranger, an astronomer, a healer, and an architect, able to fill whatever role falls to them on a given day.

-## Goblins

-The southern edge of the world is wrapped in a lush mangrove swamp, where highland streams crisscross in silty deltas before flowing into the sea.
-The treetops and waterways teem with birds, snakes, and frogs.
-Goblins are the apex predators of the swamp's vibrant food chain.

-Goblins are comparable in height to Humans, though the two would never be mistaken for one another.
-Goblins have wiry builds, bald skin, and exaggerated features: oversized eyes, ears, and teeth.
-Their tropical home leaves them little need for clothing, but they tattoo themselves heavily.

-Goblins pray to Opochi, the god of wind, water, and storms.
-While others might believe Opochi to be fickle and dangerous, the Goblins believe that he sends storms and floods to test the cleverness of his children... and that he rewards those who impress him.

-Goblins are tribal nomads.
-They erect their huts wherever solid ground is to be had, knowing that they will soon move to a new hunting ground, or flee an incoming storm.

 ## Halflings

 The west of the world is a massive grassland interspersed with hills, streams, and well-worn roads.
 These plains are home to the Halflings.
 They live in small, agrarian communities, each surrounded by vineyards, pastures, and fields of grain.

 Halflings are short – far more so than the Dwarves – with round bellies and faces.
-They are smooth-cheeked but sport dark, curly hair on their heads and on top of their almost-always-bare feet.
-Halflings have a penchant for theatricality; they tend to dress in bright colors, even when working the fields, and can often be heard sharing songs and poetry.
+They are naturally expressive, with large eyes and hands.
+Halflings have smooth cheeks, but sport dark, curly hair on their heads and on top of their almost-always-bare feet.

 Halfling magic stems from Dina, the goddess of wine and revelry.
 She watches over all of her children, but most of all favors parents, lovers, and mischief-makers.
 Dina holds dominion over charms and illusions.